Hunt, hemmed in by debt, set to focus on growth in UK budget

 Having ruled out a major spending spree or big tax cuts, Hunt will address the acute shortage of candidates for jobs by changing childcare and welfare rules, something he says will help get hundreds of thousands of people back into work.

-The Guardian newspaper said Hunt would announce a 4 billion-pound childcare expansion for one and two year-olds in England.
+The Guardian newspaper said Hunt would announce a 4 billion-pound expansion for funded childcare for one and two year-olds in England.

 He is also expected to announce measures to improve skills training and give a green light to 12 investment zones.